Public Interest Lawyering at IDIA

 Introduction to P-PIL

-P-PIL was created as an informal network of lawyers and law students by Professor Shamnad Basheer (then a Professor of WB NUJS, Kolkata) to further the cause of public interest through the instrumentality of the law.
+P-PIL was created as an informal network of lawyers and law students by late Professor (Dr.) Shamnad Basheer (then, a Professor of WB NUJS, Kolkata) to further the cause of public interest through the instrumentality of the law.

-The following range of issues were taken up by P-PIL in the past:
+Read more about the range of issues were taken up by P-PIL in the past.

 - Helping track sailors who went missing on the high seas, owing to a ruthless network of middlemen who sold them to foreign ships that exploited their labour under minimal regulatory oversight.
 Unfortunately, we did not get too far and managed to bring home only one dead body across to the grieving parents in India to perform last rites etc. For more details, see here.